edcdavid/ptp-tools/README.md

 # Building local images
-To build all images (ptp-operator, linuxptp-daemon, kube-rbac-proxy, cloud-event-proxy) to a single personal repository, run the command below.
+To build all images (ptp-operator, linuxptp-daemon, kube-rbac-proxy, cloud-event-proxy) in a single personal repository.
+First create a repository in quay.io or another registry the same repository will be used to store all various debug images.
+The tag part of the image url indicates the image type.

 The command uses a single quay.io repository ans stores the different images as tags:
 - `cep` tag: cloud-event-proxy
 - `ptpop` tag: ptp-operator
 - `lptpd` tag: linuxptp-daemon
 - `krp` tag: kube-rbac-proxy

 ```
 IMG_PREFIX=quay.io/<user>/<repo> make podman-build-all
 ```